Alfred D'Orsay Tennyson Dickens: Early life

 Nicknamed "Sampson Brass" and "Skittles" by his father, Alfred Dickens was born at 1 Devonshire Terrace, near Regent's Park, and was baptized at the church of St. Mary Marylebone in London on 21 April 1846.
-He was named after his godfathers, Alfred, Lord Tennyson and Count Alfred D'Orsay.
+He was named after his godfathers, Alfred, Lord Tennyson and Alfred, Comte d'Orsay.
 Because of this choice of godfathers Alfred's christening became a popular topic among literary people.
 Father Prout wrote:

 Edward Fitzgerald wrote to his friend Edward Barton that Tennyson and Count D'Orsay had stood as godparents to one of Dickens's children, and that the unfortunate child had been named 'Alfred D'Orsay Tennyson', which he believed proved that 'Dickens was a snob ...
 For what is Snobbishness and Cockneyism, but all such pretensions and parade?
 It is one thing to worship heroes and another to lick their spittle.'
 Robert Browning wrote to Elizabeth Barrett, who shortly after married him in the same church in which Alfred Dickens had been baptized, wondering if she knows why Alfred Tennyson has been dining with Dickens to meet celebrities.

 'What do you suppose caused all the dining and repining?
 He has been sponsor to Dickens's child in company with Count D'Orsay and accordingly the novus homo glories in the praenomia Alfred d'Orsay Tennyson Dickens ...
 You observe Alfred is common to both the godfather and the devil-father ...
 When you remember what the form of sponsorship is, to what it pledges you in the Church of England – and then remember that Mr. Dickens is an enlightened Unitarian – you will get a curious notion of the man, I fancy.'

 Alfred Dickens was educated at Brackenbury's Military School at Wimbledon and at Mr Gibson's boarding school in Boulogne-sur-Mer, with his brothers Henry and Sydney.
 Alfred Dickens considered a career in the Army, in medicine, and in business, but after failing the entrance examination into the Army, instead he spent two years working in a China House in London.

 He shared his father's love for fashionable clothing, and ran up bills, in his father's name, at various tailors.
 Persuaded by his father, he migrated to Australia in June 1865 aged 19, leaving behind many unpaid bills.
 His father came to see him off at Paddington Station.

 Charles Dickens sent him with some money and letters of introduction, hoping that he would make a career there and that he would cease to be a financial drain upon his father.
 According to various letters, Charles Dickens sent his son to Australia "to seek his fortune"; although he saw Alfred as "steady and working, though not in the least brilliant," he had been anxious to get him "far away from home," being concerned about the negative influence of his brothers and the "idleness" of London.
 He was followed shortly afterwards by his younger brother Edward Dickens.
 Alfred Dickens remained in Australia for 45 years.